Resident234/php.net/pages/www.php.net_mysqli.real-escape-string.php.md

 ```

-//  Assume we&apos;re in a table with each row containing a name and comment
+//  Assume we're in a table with each row containing a name and comment